Finite convergent presentation of plactic monoid for type C: Convergent presentation of plactic monoid for type C

 The order being monomial, the $2$-polygraph $\Sigma^{\text{Sp(n)}}$ is terminating.

-\begin{theorem} For $n\geq 4$, there is no finite completion of the $2$-polygraph $\Sigma^{\text{Sp(n)}}$ compatible with the reverse deglex order. \end{theorem}

-\begin{proof} We know that for $n=4$, the Knuth presentation of the plactic monoid for type A doesn't admit a finite completion compatible with the reverse deglex order because during the completion one adds an infinity of $2$-cells of the form $232^{i}124\odfl{} 2342^{i}12$, for $i>1$.
-Since the $2$-polygraph $\Sigma^{\text{Sp(n)}}$ contains the Knuth relations for type A, it doesn't also admit a finite completion compatible with the reverse deglex order. \end{proof}
+\begin{remark} For $n\geq 4$, the Knuth presentation of the plactic monoid for type A doesn't admit a finite completion compatible with the reverse deglex order.
+Indeed, by similar arguments used in~\cite{KubatOkninski14}, one can show that during the completion one adds an infinity of $2$-cells of the form $232^{i}124\odfl{} 2342^{i}12$, for $i>1$.
+The $2$-polygraph $\Sigma^{\text{Sp(n)}}$ contains the Knuth relations for type A and we can not apply relations of type $(R_{2})$ and $(R_{3})$ on the words $232^{i}124$ and $2342^{i}12$, for $i>1$, then the $2$-polygraph $\Sigma^{\text{Sp(n)}}$ does not also admit a finite completion compatible with the reverse deglex order. \end{remark}